Tangchunwa/speech2text/README.md

 npx expo prebuild

-Then open the file  ios/speech2text.xcworkspace using Xcode you can a.type "open ios/speech2text.xcworkspace" in terminal  OR
+Then open the file  ios/speech2text.xcworkspace using Xcode：you can a.type "open ios/speech2text.xcworkspace" in terminal  OR
         b.Direct open it in Finder

 After open the xcworkspace in Xcode